 Ms. Cores accepted a position with the firm of Hoffman & Schreiber, P.A. to commence immediately after the conclusion of her clerkship.
 She quickly established herself as a fierce but friendly adversary.
 After only a few years, she was honored to continue on at the firm as a Member and the firm became known as Hoffman, Schreiber & Cores, P.A.

-Her client’s appreciate her attention to detail and personalized attention to their family law cases.
-Ms. Cores receives many referrals from former clients.
+Her clients appreciated her attention to detail and personalized attention to their family law cases.
+Ms. Cores received many referrals from former clients.

 Ms. Cores believes that it is the duty of those with a law license to not just meet the minimum pro bono requirements but to exceed them.
 She previously worked with the National Center for Missing and Exploited Children (NCMEC) accepting both paid and pro bono assignments to obtain the successful return of child abducted from foreign countries and brought here to the United States.
-She is currently on the State Departments list of attorneys willing to accept said cases.
-Ms. Cores also participates in the New Jersey Superior Court Appellate Division’s Pro Bono Pilot Program.
+She worked for most of her career with the US State Department to accept low bono or pro bono cases and mentor attorneys on handling international kidnapping cases all over the US.
+Ms. Cores also participated in the New Jersey Superior Court Appellate Division’s Pro Bono Pilot Program.

-She is an active participant in state and local bar associations.
+She was an active participant in state and local bar associations.
 Ms. Cores’ dedication to bar service is clear from the committee appointments she has accepted and recognition she has received from her peers.
 She was honored to receive the New Jersey State Bar Association (NJSBA) Young Lawyer of the Year Award in 2009.
-She has been selected for inclusion in the Rising Star Super Lawyers in 2008, 2009, 2010, 2011, and 2012.
+She was selected for inclusion in the Rising Star Super Lawyers each year from 2008-2013.
+She was selected as a Super Lawyer each year from 2014-2021.
+In 2015, she was featured in the Super Lawyer’s Magazine.